Xiaomi seeks to raise up to $6.1 billion in Hong Kong IPO

-Xiaomi shares will start trading on the stock exchange in Hong Kong on July 9 under the ticker of 1810.HK after public offering 2.2 billion shares to institutional investors next week at the offer price between HK$17 to HK$22 ($2.2 to $2.8) per share.
+Xiaomi shares will start trading on the stock exchange in Hong Kong on July 9 under the ticker of 1810.HK, after the public offering of 2.2 billion shares to institutional investors next week at the offer price between HK$17 to HK$22 ($2.2 to $2.8) per share.

 The 8-year-old company that also makes robot vacuum cleaners, air purifiers and TVs is a star among Chinese unicorns, a startup valued at more than $1 billion.
 It unseated Samsung Electronics in Indian smartphone market and Apple in China.
 It is also one of the few Chinese companies that succeeded in global markets such as India while making fans in places like South Korea.

-The IPO means Xiaomi, a self-claimed internet company, is stepping up its game in the international markets while trying to reduce its revenue reliance on smartphone sales, which accounted for 70 percent of the company's revenue in 2017.
+The IPO means Xiaomi, a self-claimed internet company, is stepping up its game in the international markets while trying to invent a new business model that works in global markets.
+Its first homework would be to reduce its revenue reliance on smartphone sales, which accounted for 70 percent of the company's revenue in 2017, by increasing revenues from other gadgets and internet services.

+During a news conference before its public offering, Xiaomi chief executive Jun Lei described the company's business as part Samsung, part Google and part Amazon, consisting of sales of hardware products, internet services and e-commerce.

+"We are one of a kind," CEO Lei told reporters, standing before a presentation that described Xiaomi as "a new species."

 The Mi series smartphones helped drive Xiaomi's quick rise with their ultra-cheap prices and competitive quality but stagnant growth in the smartphone market, especially in developed countries, means Xiaomi needs new revenue sources outside its "higher quality half the price" smartphone business model.